VMware Tools 10.1.0 Release Notes

 The following issues are known to occur in VMware Tools 10.1.0:

-Upgrading VMware Tools to 10.1.0 on a virtual machine managed by VMware Site Recovery Manager 6.1.x or earlier breaks the VMware Site Recovery Manager workflows.
-VMware Site Recovery Manager 6.5 is compatible with VMware Tools 10.1.0.
+Upgrading VMware Tools to 10.1.0 on a virtual machine managed by VMware Site Recovery Manager 6.1.1 or earlier breaks the VMware Site Recovery Manager workflows.
+VMware Site Recovery Manager 6.1.2 and 6.5 versions are compatible with VMware Tools 10.1.0.

 - Attempts to install VMware Tools on a FreeBSD 6.x or 7.x guest operating system might fail with an error